paulross80/pepon/README.md

 }
 ```

-You can also write long strings in multiple lines, but the opening '"' must be written in the same line where the string is declared
+You can also write long strings in multiple lines, but the opening '"' must be written in the same line where the string is declared.
+Please note that the endline characters will be part of the string

 ```
 text : string = "First line ............